“A thrilling post apocalyptic tale, vividly described and emotionally rich”

 The Light at the Bottom of the World, a young adult sci-fi, is London's debut novel and the first book in the planned Light the Abyss duology.
 It is published in the US and Canada with Little, Brown Books.
 It will also be published in Hungary with Maxim Könyvkiadó, and in Germany with Loewe Verlag (Fall, 2020).
 It's available as an audiobook from Dreamscape Media LLC, narrated by the talented Shiromi Arserio.

 You can add the book to your TBR on Goodreads.
 If you have read it, please consider leaving a review on Goodreads and Amazon.
-You can paste the same review over.
 Reviews really help, and debut authors especially rely on them––even a few words make all the difference.
 If you are unable to leave a review, even a rating helps so much.
 Thank you!